with Iskandar اسكندر bin Sharazuddin

-This workshop explores different methods of approach to R&D and what it means to nurture a creative space conducive to play and spontaneity, but which also acknowledges the importance of outcomes, after all, what are you going to tell the Arts Council?
+This series of four workshops explores different methods of approach to R&D and what it means to nurture a creative space conducive to play and spontaneity, while acknowledging the importance of setting clear artistic objectives, after all, what are you going to tell the Arts Council?

-We’ll come together to play games, write some stuff down, and spend some time in our bodies.
-Exploring a range of text-based and physical approaches to working, we will unpack, uncover, and understand what an R&D is and how it can help you whether you’re making your own work or someone else’s.
+Exploring a range of physical and text-based approaches to working, we will unpack, uncover, and understand what an R&D is and how it can help you whether you’re making your own work or someone else’s.

 This workshop is for anyone interested in R&D, creatives & actors alike.
 However, it will include some physical work so please wear clothing you can move in.

 4 x Saturdays

 5th March, 12th March, 19th March and 26th March